E-commerce

 Moving from a basic plan to advanced features (multi-store, B2B) may require migration or a partial redesign.

-For OMS details and advanced statuses, see the “e-commerce order management” guide on the Qstomy blog.
+For details on OMS and advanced statuses, see the “e-commerce order management” guide on the Qstomy blog.

 Support use cases